william-santini/WiSSkHy/README.md

 It is possible to easily configure the database using the **configuration tables**.
 These tables are modifiable if needed and ensure the **homogeneity** of the database.

-### Table 'feature_of_interest' (Station Type)
-User can define the feature of interest of the station, which is equivalent to the station type.
-River, Lake, Meteo...

 ### Table 'ts_parameter' (ObservedProperty)